bluwy/publint/site/rules.md

 Invalid format checks are the same as [above](#implicit_index_js_invalid_format), except scoped down for explicit extensions for better error messages.

+## `FILE_INVALID_JSX_EXTENSION`

+JSX extensions such as `.cjsx`, `.mjsx`, `.ctsx`, and `.mtsx` are invalid and are usually mistaken as ESM and CJS variants of JSX.
+Many tooling don't support these extensions by default.
+Instead they should be written in plain ESM using the `.jsx` extension.

 ## `FILE_DOES_NOT_EXIST`

 The specified file does not exist.